Extreme Weight Loss May Not Be As Healthy As You Think

 Extreme Weight Loss Effects Health

-If you feel this is you and that you are at a point where your weight is affecting your health, consult your doctor and a nutritionist.
-They will point you in the right direction and create a meal and workout plan that won't shock your system or lead to major health concerns.
+If you think this is you and you are at a point where your weight is affecting your health, consult your doctor and a dietician.
+They'll be able to point you in the right direction and create a diet and exercise plan that won't shock your system or cause major health problems.

-If you are told that extreme weight loss methods aren't for you, respect your doctor's wishes.
-At the end of the day, it's your life and you will do whatever you want with it, but I highly recommend considering what they have to say and trust the professionals.
+If you're told that extreme weight loss methods aren't for you, respect your doctor's wishes.
+At the end of the day, it's your life and you'll do what you want with it, but I highly recommend considering what they have to say and trusting the professionals.

-Be aware, too fast or extreme weight loss may cause muscle loss, it may slow down your metabolism, cause nutritional deficiencies, gallstones, and other side effects such as fatigue, irritability, feeling cold, muscle cramps, dizziness, and so on.
+Be aware that too fast or extreme weight loss can cause muscle loss, it can slow down your metabolism, cause nutritional deficiencies, gallstones and other side effects such as fatigue, irritability, feeling cold, muscle cramps, dizziness and so on.

 The Bottom Line

 In short, is extreme weight loss healthy?
-The answer is it can be for the right person under the right circumstances.
-For the rest of us, we need to stick it out for the long run, put in the work and do it the right way for our bodies and our overall health.
+The answer is that it can be for the right person in the right circumstances.
+For the rest of us, we need to be in it for the long haul, put in the work and do it the right way for our bodies and our overall health.

-Practice shows that slow, steady weight loss is easier to maintain long-term because it’s better for developing healthy eating behaviours, and is much safer than too quick weight loss.
-If you want to lose weight and keep it off for many months and years to come, start with a slow but steady rate of 1–2 pounds per week.
+Experience shows that slow, steady weight loss is easier to maintain in the long term because it's better for developing healthy eating habits and is much safer than losing weight too quickly.
+If you want to lose weight and keep it off for many months and years, start with a slow but steady rate of 1-2 pounds per week.

 FAQ